 In settings where medical care can be difficult to access, prevention through vaccination is the best way to protect children against the leading causes of severe diarrhea.
-Vaccines against rotavirus are already making a significant impact: vaccines against ETEC and Shigella, the leading causes of bacterial diarrhea, are currently in development.
+Vaccines against rotavirus, which have been globally available since 2009, are making a significant impact.
+Vaccines against ETEC and Shigella, the leading causes of bacterial diarrhea, are currently in development.

 Rotavirus causes about one-third of child deaths due to diarrhea.
-Worldwide, 215,000 rotavirus deaths were recorded in 2013, and the vast majority of these occurred in developing countries of Africa and Asia.2 Nearly every child in the world is at risk, regardless of hygiene, sanitation, or access to clean water.
+Worldwide, around 200,000 deaths due to rotavirus occur in children under 5 years of age every year, and the vast majority of these occur in low-income countries in Africa and Asia.
+Nearly every child in the world is at risk, regardless of hygiene, sanitation, or access to clean water.
 Rotavirus infections cannot be treated with antibiotics or other drugs.
 Mild rotavirus infections can be treated effectively with oral rehydration therapy until the disease runs its course, but children with severe rotavirus diarrhea urgently need intravenous fluids or they risk dying from dehydration.
 In low-income countries, this type of urgent health care is often inaccessible or unavailable, making rotavirus prevention through vaccination critical to saving children’s lives.

 Vaccines are the best way to protect children from rotavirus and the dehydrating diarrhea that it can cause.
-Two globally available rotavirus vaccines are dramatically improving the health and well-being of children around the world by substantially reducing severe diarrhea.
-Many of the countries that have introduced rotavirus vaccines into their national immunization programs have observed swift and significant declines in hospitalizations and deaths due to rotavirus and other causes of diarrhea.3 The vaccines also are indirectly protecting those who are too young or too old to receive vaccination, through herd immunity.4 Rotavirus vaccines are cost-effective and not only improve child health, but also save lives.
+Globally available rotavirus vaccines are dramatically improving the health and well-being of children around the world by substantially reducing severe diarrhea.
+Many of the countries that have introduced rotavirus vaccines into their national immunization programs have observed swift and significant declines in hospitalizations and deaths due to rotavirus and other causes of diarrhea.
+The vaccines also indirectly protect those who are too young or too old to receive vaccination through herd immunity.
+Amidst several recent changes in the rotavirus vaccine market, rotavirus vaccines remain cost-effective and not only improve child health, but also save lives.

 For country rotavirus vaccine introduction maps, fact sheets, and other helpful materials, visit our compilation of rotavirus advocacy resources.